Challenge your Council Tax band in 6 easy steps

 How to apply for a council tax reduction

-When it comes to how to apply for a council tax reduction, you’ll need to apply to your local council.
+You’ll need to apply to your local council for a council tax reduction.
 This is usually done by completing a form or applying online however some councils may let you apply by telephone.
 If you live with a partner, only one of you needs to apply and you’ll get a discount on your bill if you’re eligible.

 When should I apply for council tax reduction?